LispCookbook/cl-cookbook/getting-started.md

 But we'll setup our editor to offer a better experience instead of working in this REPL.
 See [editor-support](editor-support.html).

-### The interactive debugger

-Lisp is interactive by nature, so in case of an error we enter the debugger.
-This can be annoying in certain cases, so you might want to use SBCL's `--disable-debugger` option.

 <div class="info" style="background-color: #e7f3fe; border-left: 6px solid #2196F3; padding: 17px;">
 <!-- if inside a <p> then bootstrap adds 10px padding to the bottom -->
 <strong>TIP:</strong> The CLISP implementation has a better default REPL for the